What You Need to Know About Head Pain and Coughs

 This may also be a good opportunity to ask your healthcare provider questions or to discuss any changes and problems you may have noticed.

-What Are the Treatment Options for Cough Headaches?
+What are the Treatment Options for Cough Headaches?

 There are many treatment options for cough headaches that can help you manage your symptoms.
 Let's take a look at what they are.